How Hong Kong Broadband Network invested in its people to get to the top

 Do you also identify talent as a differentiator?
 If so, how do you leverage your talent?
 What can you do to better build on your talent to create a competitive advantage?

 Shlomo Ben-Hur is a professor of leadership, talent management and organizational learning at IMD business school in Switzerland.
-He is the director of IMD’s unique program on organizational learning, Organizational Learning in Action (OLA).
+He is the director of IMD’s unique program on organizational learning, Organizational Learning in Action (OLA) and the Cultivating Leadership Energy through Awareness and Reflection (CLEAR) program.

 Ivy Buche is Research Associate at IMD.